grongierisc/kong-ee-training/README.md

 ### 12.1.3.
 Create Service/Route

 Routes are dependent from services.
-For this type of cases we can use Test function of postman to retrive datas :
+For this type of cases we can use Test function of postman to retrieve data :

 ![alt](https://raw.githubusercontent.com/grongierisc/iam-training/training/misc/img/postman_form_data.png)